ricardoholmes/sorting-algorithm-visualiser/README.md

 ## Sorting Algorithms

-This project currently includes the following sorting algorithms:
+The algorithms currently included in the software are listed below.

+Feel free to explore and visualize them to gain a better understanding of how they work (or to listen to the cool sounds that they make)!

-- **Bubble Sort**
+### **Bubble Sort**

-  - A simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+A simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.

-- **Selection Sort**
+### **Selection Sort**

-  - A straightforward sorting algorithm that divides the input list into two parts: the sorted part and the unsorted part.
+A straightforward sorting algorithm that divides the input list into two parts: the sorted part and the unsorted part.
 It repeatedly selects the smallest (or largest) element from the unsorted part and moves it to the end of the sorted part.

-- **Insertion Sort**
+### **Insertion Sort**

-  - This algorithm builds a sorted array one item at a time.
+This algorithm builds a sorted array one item at a time.
 It takes one element from the input data and inserts it into the correct position within the already sorted part of the array.

-- **Cocktail Shaker Sort**
+### **Cocktail Shaker Sort**

-  - Also known as bidirectional bubble sort, this algorithm is a variation of the bubble sort that sorts in both directions.
+Also known as bidirectional bubble sort, this algorithm is a variation of the bubble sort that sorts in both directions.

-- **Quick Sort**
+### **Quick Sort**

-  - A divide-and-conquer sorting algorithm that works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
+A divide-and-conquer sorting algorithm that works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.

-- **Merge Sort**
+### **Merge Sort**

-  - Another divide-and-conquer algorithm that divides the input array into two halves, recursively sorts them, and then merges the two sorted halves to produce a single sorted output.
+Another divide-and-conquer algorithm that divides the input array into two halves, recursively sorts them, and then merges the two sorted halves to produce a single sorted output.

-- **Bogo Sort**
+### **Bogo Sort**

-  - A highly ineffective sorting algorithm that randomises the order of the list until it is sorted.
+A highly ineffective sorting algorithm that randomises the order of the list until it is sorted.

-- **Stalin Sort**
+### **Stalin Sort**

-  - An esoteric sorting algorithm that removes elements that are out of order, leaving only the sorted elements in the list.
+An esoteric sorting algorithm that removes elements that are out of order, leaving only the sorted elements in the list.

-Feel free to explore and visualize these algorithms to gain a better understanding of how they work!

 ## License

-This project is licensed under the MIT License - see [the license](LICENSE) for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for more details.

 ## See Also

 [Sound of Sorting](https://panthema.net/2013/sound-of-sorting/) \
 [15 Sorting Algorithms in 6 Minutes](https://youtu.be/kPRA0W1kECg)

+---

 ### ***Happy Sorting!* :D**